Provost & Academic Dean, Professor of Law

 - Telephone (415) 581-8853

-Academic Dean Morris Ratner (BA, Stanford University 1988; JD, Harvard Law School 1991) manages and supports the faculty and all academic programs, including clinics, centers, academic support, career development, and the legal writing program.
-In addition, he manages and supports associate and assistant deans responsible for degree programs or departments (e.g., Global Programs, the LLM, MSL, and HPL degrees, and the Library), oversees the Associate Academic Dean, and manages the classroom budget.
+Provost & Academic Dean Morris Ratner (BA, Stanford University 1988; JD, Harvard Law School 1991) manages and supports the faculty and all academic programs, including clinics, centers, academic support, career development, and the legal writing program.
+In addition, he manages and supports associate and assistant deans responsible for degree programs or departments (e.g., Global Programs, the LLM, MSL, and HPL degrees, and the Library), oversees the Assistant Dean of Students, and manages the classroom budget.
 (Provost & Dean Ratner has served in this role since 2017.
 In 2021, the UC Law SF Board of Directors and Chancellor & Dean reappointed him for a second term.)

-Consistent with the College’s mission and strategic plan and the vision of its Chancellor & Dean, Dean Ratner’s priorities include:
+Consistent with the College’s mission and strategic plan and the vision of its Chancellor & Dean, Provost & Dean Ratner’s priorities include: